martin-a-brown/ldp-docbook-stylesheets/README.rst

   * The `dsssl` directory contains Greg Ferguson's venerable `ldp.dsl` file, for processing all of the DocBook SGML versions.
   * The `xsl` directory contains different customization layers for FO and HTML outputs for use with DocBook XML 4.x.
+David Horton, the author of the first LDP Docbook XSL stylesheet customization layer included
   * The `xsl-ns` directory contains different customization layers for FO and HTML outputs for use with DocBook XML 5.x.